AlexErdei73/fakebook-ainiro/README.md

 ## Fakebook-AINIRO

-This is a Facebook clone app, where the original version, which uses a Firebase backend, can be found [here](https://github.com/AlexErdei73/fakebook).
+This is a social media demo app, where the original version, which uses a Firebase backend, can be found here[Fakebook](https://github.com/AlexErdei73/fakebook).
 This version is using [AINIRO Magic](https://docs.ainiro.io/), which is a low code, no code backend framework from
 [Thomas Hansen](https://www.linkedin.com/in/thomas-hansen-ainiro/).
 The